 At that time, we had been working with farmers long enough to know that there were some significant, yet common gaps in the knowledge of both our farmers and their workers.

 The courses we began creating back then are now helping over 1,200 students learn how to plan, launch and operate a modern farm every month for the price of a few coffees each month.

 The bottom line: It should be clear by now that labor poses significant challenges for local farmers and hiring workers without the knowledge they need to succeed will only pour fuel on the fire.
 To continue growing at the trajectory it’s currently on, the indoor/vertical farming industry will need even more accessible educational opportunities for training and developing their farm laborers as well as business managers.

 6) Treat your farm like process.

-One of the biggest arguments we made in the 4 Factors of Vertical Farm Success (a free ebook), was the importance of creating an efficient farm layout and workflow.
+One of the biggest arguments we make is the importance of creating an efficient farm layout and workflow.
 The same sentiment was echoed throughout the presentation by all three panelists.

 Treating the farm like a manufacturing process, as opposed to an art form, means that you’re treating it like an optimization problem.